Philosophical skepticism: Criticism

 Philosophical skepticism has been criticized in various ways.
 Some criticisms see it as a self-refuting idea while others point out that it is implausible, psychologically impossible, or a pointless intellectual game.
-One of the strongest criticisms claims that philosophical skepticism is contradictory or self-refuting.
-This position is based on the idea that it not only rejects the existence of knowledge but seems to make knowledge claims itself at the same time.
+This position is based on the idea that philosophical skepticism not only rejects the existence of knowledge but seems to make knowledge claims itself at the same time.
 For example, to claim that there is no knowledge seems to be itself a knowledge claim.
 This problem is particularly relevant for versions of philosophical skepticism that deny any form of knowledge.
 So the global skeptic denies that any claim is rationally justified but then goes on to provide arguments in an attempt to rationally justify their denial.
 Some philosophical skeptics have responded to this objection by restricting the denial of knowledge to certain fields without denying the existence of knowledge in general.
 Another defense consists in understanding philosophical skepticism not as a theory but as a tool or a methodology.
 In this case, it may be used fruitfully to reject and improve philosophical systems despite its shortcomings as a theory.

 Another criticism holds that philosophical skepticism is highly counterintuitive by pointing out how far removed it is from regular life.
 For example, it seems very impractical, if not psychologically impossible, to suspend all beliefs at the same time.
-And even if it was possible, it would not be advisable since "the complete skeptic would wind up starving to death or walking into walls or out of windows".
+And even if it were possible, it would not be advisable since "the complete skeptic would wind up starving to death or walking into walls or out of windows".
 This criticism can allow that there are some arguments that support philosophical skepticism.
 However, it has been claimed that they are not nearly strong enough to support such a radical conclusion.
 Common-sense philosophers follow this line of thought by arguing that regular common-sense beliefs are much more reliable than the skeptics' intricate arguments.
 George Edward Moore, for example, tried to refute skepticism about the existence of the external world, not by engaging with its complex arguments, but by using a simple observation: that he has two hands.
 For Moore, this observation is a reliable source of knowledge incompatible with external world skepticism since it entails that at least two physical objects exist.